My Purpose as a Mentor

 Born and raised on Long Island, New York , I was one of the few western monastic disciples of Chan Master Sheng Yen, having trained for 11 years from 2004 – 2015.
 From 2004 – 2008, I lived at the Dharma Drum Mountain World Center for Buddhist Education, Taiwan, and received a ministerial degree at the Dharma Drum Sangha University.
 After graduating from the seminary, I served as the counselor for the male students of the Chan Meditation Studies Department.
 As their mentor, I helped them to find balance a midst their transition into the monastic way of life, providing guidance on a group as well as individual basis.

 Over these years of training, I simultaneously gained extensive experience in teaching meditation classes and leading meditation retreats.
-I led many activities at various meditation centers, as well as taught at many college campuses and private institutions.
+I led activities at various meditation centers, as well as taught at college campuses and private institutions.
 I’ve also continued to guide people in their meditation practice on an individual basis outside of retreat.